-- Be able to choose the appropriate type of model for a specific simulation - Be familiar with the mathematical objects (mainly tensors) used in computational mechanics - Be aware of the different level of complexity of various problems (e.g. linear vs. nonlinear, static vs. dynamic).
+- Be able to choose the appropriate type of model for a specific simulation - Be familiar with the mathematical objects (tensors) and differential operators used in computational mechanics - Be aware of the different level of complexity of various problems (e.g. linear vs. nonlinear, static vs. dynamic).

 Туре Hours Percentage

+Self study 127,5 68.00

 Hours large group 60,0 32.00

-Self study 127,5 68.00